plone/documentation/working-with-content/using-collections/oldstyle/definition-of-criteria.rst

 object.
 This criterion is only really useful if you fill out the Description field consistently for all your content objects.

-**Location**
+Location
 ------------

-Using the Location criterionis much like specifying a location when you search for a document on your hard drive.
+Using the Location criterion is much like specifying a location when you search for a document on your hard drive.
 By specifying a Location criterion, **the results that are displayed in your Collection will only come from that location**, most commonly a Folder.
 This can be useful if